StefanHritcu/Minimal-Image-Gallery/README.md

 Our mission with this project is to:

 - **🎯 Demonstrate Mastery**: Show off a deep understanding of performance optimization in React.
-- **📚 Study and Apply**: Get hands-on with lazy loading, code splitting, and manual chunking.
+- **📚 Study and Apply**: Get hands-on with lazy loading, code splitting, manual chunking, and performance profiling.
 - **💡 Share Knowledge**: Offer valuable insights and practical examples to the community.

 ## Features

 - **⚡ Dynamic Loading**: Efficiently manages component and image loading for top-notch performance.
-- **📊 Performance Profiling**: Employs React Profiler to keep performance in check.
+- **📊 Performance Profiling**: Uses React Profiler to monitor and compare `actualDuration` and `baseDuration` to identify optimization opportunities.
 - **📱 Responsive Design**: Ensures a stellar experience across all devices and screen sizes.

 ## Getting Started